.30 carbine: As a parent case

-The .30 Carbine was the basis for Melvin M. Johnson's .22 Spitfire (5.7x33mm), necking the .30 Carbine's case down to a .22 caliber bullet.
-It was designed to improve the range and stopping power of the M1 carbine.
+The .30 carbine cartridge was the basis for Melvin M. Johnson's "MMJ 5.7" cartridge, colloquially called the .22 Spitfire (5.7x33mm) after what Col Johnson named his rebarreled or relined and rechambered Carbines.
+By necking the .30 carbine's case down to a .224 caliber bullet and basing the cartridge ballistics around those of the .22 Hornet, he was attempting to improve the effective range of the M1 carbine while reducing recoil and "muzzle rise".
 The Plainfield Machine Company (later taken over by Iver Johnson's Arms) sold a sporting rifle copy of the M1 carbine chambered for this cartridge but only about 500 were made.